CraverBoyyy/Class-Installation-CosCOM2024/README.md

 # Class-Installation
+This documentation was written by Chakkrit Kaeonikom and Nandan Roy and was used in CosCOM 2023.

 CLASS (Cosmic Linear Anisotropy Solving System) is a numerical tool for solving the evolution of linear cosmological perturbations and for computing the cosmological observables for a given input model.
 CLASS is a flexible and user-friendly code that can be easily generalized to non-minimal cosmological models.
 CLASS was written by Julien Lesgourgues & Thomas Tram, and first released in 2011.
 CLASS is written in C language for each module.
 It comes with C++ and Python wrapper.